ttruo018/rshell/README.md

 a command.
 If more than one file is provided, only the very last file given will be used as input.
 * With the `<<<` symbol, you can redirect a string as the input to a command.
-The string must be enclosed within double quotation marks (ie `This is a string`), otherwise an error message will be shown.
+The string must be enclosed within double quotation marks (ie `"This is a string"`), otherwise an error message will be shown.
 * With the `>` symbol, you can redirect the command's output into a file, creating the file if it doesn't already exist.